-III.4.5 How do you ensure data quality, reliability, completeness and availability for decision-making?
+III.4.5 How do you ensure data quality, reliability, timeliness, accuracy, security and availability for decision-making?

 GSSM reviews and assesses the validity of both data collection devices (standardized tests, internal tests) and the results based on comparisons with other states and comparative institution results (such as class work, class test results vs. standardized tests, etc.).